spcl/serverless-benchmarks/docs/platforms.md

 In the following subsections, we discuss the mandatory and optional customization points for each platform.

+> **Warning**
+> On many platforms, credentials can be provided as environment variables or through the SeBS configuration.
+SeBS will not store your credentials in the cache.
+When saving results, SeBS stores user benchmark and experiment configuration for documentation and reproducibility, except for credentials that are erased.
+If you provide the credentials through input configuration, do not commit nor publish these files anywhere.

+> **Note**
+> SeBS ensures that all locally cached cloud resources are valid by storing a unique identifier associated with each cloud account.
+Furthermore, we store this identifier in experiment results to easily match results with the cloud account or subscription that was used to obtain them.
+We use non-sensitive identifiers such as account IDs on AWS, subscription IDs on Azure, and Google Cloud project IDs.

 ## AWS Lambda

 AWS provides one year of free services, including a significant amount of computing time in AWS Lambda.